 The final declaration has been published in the Australian Journal of Rural Health.
-It was presented at the International Institute of Mental Health Leadership in Washington in September 2019 to test the ideas with other rural representatives and launched in Australia in October 2019 at the Australian New Zealand Rural and Remote Mental Health Symposium in Adelaide.
+It was presented at the International Initiative of Mental Health Leadership in Washington in September 2019 to test the ideas with other rural representatives and launched in Australia in October 2019 at the Australian New Zealand Rural and Remote Mental Health Symposium in Adelaide.

 The publication and launch will be followed by concerted action for attention and change.